- Name of Service - Community Investment and Engagement

 Automated decision making (when computers make any decisions about you)

 We do not use automated decision making

 Financial data is kept for a period of six years, plus the current financial year.

 Archiving – the council has a legal requirement to retain meeting papers for six years after the meeting so they can be inspected.
-Although we no longer manage and run local and joint committees, published meeting papers from local and joint committees, which may include the name and question put forward by a resident, are currently archived at the Surrey History Centre.
+Although we no longer manage and run local and joint committees, published meeting papers from local and joint committees, which may include the name and question put forward by a resident, are archived at the Surrey History Centre.
 The minimum standards for data retention are detailed in the Surrey County Council countywide data retention schedule.